Two Michelin-starred chef

 Michelin Green Star

-Sat Bains is the Chef Patron of the world renowned, two Michelin star Restaurant Sat Bains with Rooms in Nottingham, where he has been devotedly at the helm for 24 years.
-His career in hospitality started when he passed his City and Guilds catering qualification at 17, a course he took only because the queue had the most girls!
+Sat Bains is the Chef Patron of the world-renowned, two Michelin-starred Restaurant Sat Bains with Rooms in Nottingham, where he has been devotedly at the helm for 24 years.
+Sat’s exceptional cuisine champions Midlands produce and makes the most of cutting-edge culinary techniques.